 Get involved

-If you would like to share your story of working as a pharmacist with a disability, please contact PDA Regional Official, Richard Hutton on: ability@the-pda.org.
+If you would like to share your story of working as a pharmacist with a disability, please contact PDA Regional Official, Richard Hutton on: [email protected].
 We would like to be able to share examples of good employment practice and member stories and issues.
 You must be a pharmacist and can remain anonymous.

 Equally, if you would like to share positive examples of working with and supporting patients with disabilities, that would be helpful so that members can learn from your experience.